 English speaking tours must be pre-booked online.
 Palazzo Ducale, San Marco 1

 When in Venice a Gondola ride is a must

 To take a boat ride on the canals.
-You don’t have to choose between “Vaporetto” (water bus, public transportation) or gondola: do both with kids!
+You don’t have to choose between “Vaporetto” (water bus, public transportation) or gondola: do both in Venice with kids!
 The “Vaporetto” line N°1 takes you along the main canal, with the best views to admire the coloured palaces and candy-cane-like gondola’s mooring posts.
 Get seated outside, in the front or at the back.
 From Piazzale Roma to San Marco Square is about 45 minutes.
 Then you can do it again, in the opposite direction, to admire the reverse view!
 A gondola tour is definitely pricey and of course touristy, but it worth it!
 The “small tour”, leading you along the small peaceful canals, is lovely.
 An evening gondola ride, with a misty atmosphere, may also be dazzling for children!

 Venice for kids can be amazing – watch glass blowers

 To admire the glassblowers’ demonstration on Murano island the technique is century-old, and this handmade glass is worldwide famous.
 The skilled craftsmen work is almost alchemy.
 It’s really impressive when the tiny glass object appears where it was a blob a few minutes before.
 When you will see a Murano chandelier lighting a palace, remember it is all handmade and mouth blown!
 Many shops around are selling stained glass figurines and strings of beads, which children are crazy about.
 Free tours during the morning in several glass factories in Murano.